deaf-group/resources.deaf.group/index.md

 <p style="text-align: center;">⚠️This site is currently under construction⚠️</p>
-<p style="text-align: center;">❇️This site currently have single page and there will be multiple page in future❇️</p>
+<p style="text-align: center;">❇️This site currently have single page for United States and Canada.
+There will be multiple page by country/region in future!❇️</p>

 # Welcome to resources.deaf.group!
 This is the place where you can find resources for the deaf and hard of hearing community.
 They are contributed by individuals.

+## Country/Region

+- United States and Canada
+  - Quebec
+- Mexico
+- United Kingdom
+- France
+- Australia

 ## Category